Moving to Sweden

 Sweden’s geography is defined by water.
 The interior is dotted with lakes, while the coastline runs for thousands of miles from the fragmented islands and fjords in the temperate south to the sub-Arctic "land of the midnight sun" in the north.

 Stockholm, the capital city and most likely expat destination, is built on an archipelago of 24,000 islands.
 Most expats moving to Stockholm thrive in what is one of Europe’s most attractive, vibrant and interesting metropolises.
 Each of the 14 islands at the centre of the city has its own character and range of entertainment options.
 Housing supply is under pressure, however; rental prices are high and decent, conveniently located apartments can be difficult to come by.

-The Swedish economy has done fairly well, remaining stable during the global financial crisis when more traditional expat job destinations, such as Great Britain, stagnated.
-The result is a reasonably healthy job market, with opportunities for highly qualified expats in specific sectors, such as IT, energy and media.
-Despite strict immigration laws, around a fifth of the Swedish population comes from a foreign background, especially in large cities such as Stockholm, Gothenburg and Malmo.
+The country also boasts a reasonably healthy job market, with opportunities for highly qualified expats in specific sectors, such as IT, energy and media.
+Despite strict immigration laws, around a fifth of the Swedish population comes from a foreign background, especially in large cities such as Stockholm, Gothenburg and Malmö.

-High tax rates mean that Swedish salaries are fairly modest, but expats with residence permits will enjoy the benefits of an extensive state social network that provides free and high quality education, healthcare, childcare and security.
-Sweden is also a world leader in liberal values, pioneering gay rights, gender equality and providing extensive parental and maternal privileges for employees.
+High tax rates mean that Swedish salaries are fairly modest, but expats with residence permits will enjoy the benefits of an extensive state social network which provides free and high-quality education, healthcare, childcare and security.
+Sweden is also a world leader in liberal values, pioneering LGBT rights, gender equality and providing extensive parental and maternal privileges for employees.